cdacones/learn_java/README.md

 # java-implementations
-This consists of multiple files implementing code for Java fundamentals
+The files consists of solutions to Educative.io's coding challenges